Small group of children getting a tour of the Museum

 A Is for Art

 Take a tour with the alphabet!
-Inspired by the book A Is for Art by Marjorie Nelson Moon, this experience explores art from many cultures while reinforcing language development.
+Inspired by the book A is for Art by Marjorie Nelson Moon, this experience explores art from many cultures while reinforcing language development.

 Animals in Art